questionlp/api.wwdt.me_docs/content/endpoints/panelist.md

 ### Retrieve panelist scores as ordered pairs by slug string

-Get panelist scores from appearances as a list of ordered pairs in the form of: `(show_date, score)`, using the panelist's slug string.

-The list is sorted by appearance date.
+Return a scores object containing an array of ordered pairs corresponding to each appearance and score.

 ```endpoint
 GET https://api.wwdt.me/v1.0/panelists/{panelist_id}/scores/ordered-pair